biocore-ntnu/kerneltree/README.md

 ## Timings

 For 10 and 100 million values I also use the helper function it.build(), which iterates over the numpy arrays starts, ends and values to build the tree completely in C-land.
-The fact that the speedup is a mere 20-30% is a good reminder Python is fast at iterating.
+The speedup is a passable 20-30%, but it also means that you do not have to make lists out of the arrays before building the trees, which is another speed win.

 #### 1 mill values